What Are Extracurricular Activities and Why Do They Matter?

 Remember to not take on too much…

 Throughout your time in high school, remember to avoid putting too much on your plate.
 High school can be a stressful time.
 If you’re feeling overwhelmed, it’s okay to step back and drop a few activities.
-Extracurriculars are an important part your applications, but at the end of the day, your mental health is most valuable.
+Extracurriculars are an important part of your applications, but at the end of the day, your mental health is most valuable.

 Should students join extracurriculars just to impress colleges?